Universalization and the Origins of Fiscal Capacity: The static framework

 \subsection{Fiscal capacity and the Laffer curve}

 Fiscal capacity is defined as the maximum tax revenue the government can raise, given citizens’ degree of morality $\kappa$ and the enforcement parameter $c$.
-In this static setting, the marginal utility of the public good $\alpha > 0$ is deterministic.
 Per-capita tax revenue, given a tax rate $t$ and the reporting choice $\tilde{w}(\kappa; g, \alpha, t, c, \sigma)$, is

-This expression yields a Laffer-type curve: tax revenue is hump-shaped in the tax rate.
-At low levels of $t$, revenue rises approximately linearly.
-At higher levels, however, reductions in compliance offset the mechanical increase in the rate, eventually decreasing total collections.
-Figure~\ref{fig:laffer} also illustrates that fiscal capacity is endogenous to the government’s allocation choice.
-For a given $\kappa$, revenue is higher when the elite allocates a larger share to public goods ($g=1$) than when resources are diverted ($g=0$).
-This occurs because citizens’ compliance depends on the perceived moral return $\varphi(g,\alpha,\sigma)$, which incorporates the expenditure mix.
-Hence, the Laffer curve is not fixed but shifts with policy: fiscal capacity expands when revenues are used in ways that citizens perceive as socially valuable.
-This endogeneity of the tax base to expenditure choices is a distinctive feature of the framework.
+This expression yields a Laffer-type curve: tax revenue is hump-shaped in the tax rate, rising approximately linearly at low $t$ and eventually declining as reduced compliance offsets the mechanical rate increase.